Stahlberg Models: Volvos and Saabs

+The production of the test model Volvo 142 (scale 1:36) started later than 1965, probably more like 1969/70.
+The first 142 in scale 1:22 is from 1970 and 1971 with the new front, and the 164 is from 1972.

 Details and model variety

 Older Stahlbergs from the 1970s were cast in a solid color plastic while later ones had a metallic effect along with swirls and streaks in the plastic.

 The most common scale of models was 1:22 (about 9 inches long), however 1:32 (about 5 inches long), 1:25, 1:18, and a larger 1:12 scale (about 18 inches long) were also produced.

 Though Volvo and Saab were the most common Stahlberg clients, a perusal of eBay and other websites shows a few other vehicles were also contracted and appear to have been promotional in nature.
 One example was the 1979 Mercedes-Benz 300 Touring (station wagon).
 Others were a Volkswagen Golf sedan, Saab 600, Lancia Delta in rally and non-rally form, and a 1978 DAF Volvo 66 (the Dutch car maker purchased by Volvo).
 Reportedly, there was also a Saab Sonett, a few other Golfs, and some Toyotas, like the Corolla DX.
 The Saab 99 and 900 were also produced in police ("polis") versions and some of the Volvo wagons were made in ambulance/medical assistance versions with red crosses on their sides and hoods.

 Stahlberg made some of its Volvo and Saab models in slightly brighter toy-like colors for the British distributor, O. G. Plasto.
 These were packaged in colorful boxes.